Binance Futures prohibited in France? Why and what options?

 Table of contents

-Decentralized platforms of perpetual contracts: Drift and dYdX
+Decentralized perpetual contract platforms: Drift and dYdX

-How do smart contractwork in perpetual trading?
+How do smart contractwork in perpetuals trading?

-1. Opening and management of positions
+1. Opening and managing positions

-2. Lever and margin effect
+2. Leverage and margin

 3. Automatic liquidation

-4. Funding rate (Funding Rate)
+4. Funding rate

-5. Liquidity management
+5. Liquidity Management

-6. Safety and transparency
+6. Security and transparency

-• The user remains master of his funds since he uses his own portfolio (Wallet) and not that of a platform.
+• The user remains in control of their funds since they use their own wallet and not that of a platform.

 Why are these platforms an alternative to Binance Futures?